University of Arizona acquires Ashford University

 Global Campus is guaranteed $225 million in revenue over 15 years and will be reimbursed for operating costs.
 A $37.5 million upfront payment from Zovio is included in that figure, according to reporting by The Wall Street Journal.

 The Purdue-Kaplan deal, which was announced in 2017, was as controversial as it was revolutionary.
 While some viewed the arrangement as an exciting innovation in public higher education, others saw it as a serious reputational risk for Purdue.
-The news from Arizona is likely to provoke similar attention and concern.
+The news from Arizona provoked a similar mix of attention and concern Monday.

+Several business analysts praised the deal as a positive development for Zovio, but many of Arizona's faculty members lamented potential damage to their university's good name.
+They questioned why there was not more widespread consultation with faculty members before a final decision was reached.
+They also questioned the wisdom of partnering with Ashford, an institution that has been accused of predatory student recruitment practices.
+(See related article here.)

 A Long Journey to Nonprofit